mattrussi/gitlab-com-runbooks/docs/kube/k8s-operations.md

 ### Using Docker/Containerd

-At the time of this writing some of our nodepools run containerd, but a few still run docker.
+**Note**: Most of our nodepools run containerd, but a few still run docker.
 Due to this we'll use a combination of commands, either `docker` or `crictl`; while they are similar to an extent, both have a significantly different UX when performing the below troubleshooting.

 Regardless of runtime, we just need the following information: